GodotMisogi/johnny/content/project/aeromit-graphics/index.md

 index: true
 ---

 I never really saw myself ever getting involved in any kind of designing activities, as I don't feel I'm artistic enough or have the required `a e s t h e t i c` abilities.
 However, I was given the responsibility to design a couple of posters, presentations and brochures for my team AeroMIT, our university's aeromodelling team.
-I created a couple of items which I think are all right
+I created a couple of items, which I think are all right.

 >**Recruitment Poster 2017**